tylermumford/tylermumford.com/content/project/multi-minesweeper.md

 -----

 At first, I made a version with Node, Mithril, and websockets.
-It was fine, but I got tired of it and decided to rewrite it with Go and Turbo.
+It was fine, but I decided to rewrite it with Go and Turbo.